kbrecordzz/calendar/README.md

 # calendar

+# IMPORTANT - This has security flaws.
+See it as a code example to learn from and not an app to set up and use with the belief that it will work securely.

 Super simple calendar web "app" (= web site) for you who have your own web server with PHP on it.

 HOW TO USE IT: